Azure/azure-documentdb-datamigrationtool/Extensions/Cosmos/Microsoft.DataTransfer.CosmosExtension/README.md

 }
 ```

 Sink requires an additional `PartitionKeyPath` parameter which is used when creating the container if it does not exist.
 It also supports an optional `RecreateContainer` parameter (`false` by default) to delete and then recreate the container to ensure only newly imported data is present.
+The optional `BatchSize` parameter (100 by default) sets the number of items to accumulate before inserting.

 ### Sink